Ed94/gencpp/Readme.md

 Editor and Scanner are disabled by default, use `GEN_FEATURE_EDITOR` and `GEN_FEATURE_SCANNER` to enable them.

-### Builder is a similar object to the jai language's string_builder.
+### Builder is a similar object to the jai language's string_builder

 * The purpose of it is to generate a file.
 * A file is specified and opened for writting using the open( file_path) ) function.
 * The code is provided via print( code ) function  will be seralized to its buffer.
 * When all seralization is finished, use the write() command to write the buffer to the file.

-### Editor is for editing a series of files based on a set of requests provided to it.
+### Editor is for editing a series of files based on a set of requests provided to it

 * The purpose is to overrite a specific file, it places its contents in a buffer to scan.
 * Requests are populated using the following interface: